Educating the Future of Health Care!

 Explore the School of Health Professions from Home or Anywhere!

-Use our Virtual Tour to discover the University of Texas Medical Branch at Galveston Campus through videos, pictures, and more.
-Whether or not you've had the opportunity to visit our campus, these tours will give you a better perspective when it comes to what UTMB has to offer.
+Learn more about the University of Texas Medical Branch at Galveston Campus through videos, pictures, and more.
+Whether or not you've had the opportunity to visit our campus, these tours will give you a better perspective when it comes to what UTMB has

 Diversity and Inclusion Statement